seejessicacode/seejessicacode.github.io/source/_posts/2013-12-07-Multiple-Posts-Lists.html.markdown

 Since I wanted blog posts and FAQs to be listed on separate pages I made two new folders, <span style="font-style: italic;">blog</span> and <span style="font-style: italic;">faq</span>.
 In each folder, I include an index page and a folder named
 <span style="font-style: italic;">&#95; posts</span>.
 From this point on, I'll explain the changes made for FAQs sake and you can assume the same goes for blog posts.
-{% myTheme_img text-muted /img/posts/2013-12-07-Multiple-Posts-Lists/directory-structure.PNG "Directory structure of jekyll blog" "directory structure screenshot" %}
+{% img text-muted /img/posts/2013-12-07-Multiple-Posts-Lists/directory-structure.PNG "Directory structure of jekyll blog" "directory structure screenshot" %}

 Inside <span style="font-style: italic;">&#95; posts</span> is where you'll keep a file for each FAQ item.
 Note that the assigned layout is <span style="font-style: italic;">faq_post</span>, which will be explained later.